M-RAY47/HELLOJAVA/README.md

 # HELLOJAVA
-My Java Hello world code
+Remember always say Hello world no matter what level you are